klis87/redux-requests/docusaurus/docs/api-reference/get-query.md

   loading: false,
   error: null,
-  pristine: false, // true only when there was no request made for a give type } */
+  pristine: false, // true only when there was no request made for a give type
+  downloadProgress: null, // only when requestAction.meta.measureDownloadProgress is true
+  uploadProgress: null, // only when requestAction.meta.measureUploadProgress is true } */
 ```